Make sure you’re staying as safe as possible when you get behind the wheel while pregnant

 What should I do if my car breaks down while I’m pregnant?

 You should follow all the same steps as usual.
-Always carry a mobile phone with you in the event that you cannot find an emergency telephone line.
+Always carry a mobile phone with you in case you cannot find an emergency telephone line.

 Can I drive after a caesarean section?

 This is largely to remove the risk for further injury, rather than an inability to drive on your part.
-As long as your doctor gives you the all clear to drive, your insurance won’t be affected.
+If your doctor gives you the all-clear to drive, your insurance won’t be affected.